wyrl/recipes-app/README.md

 Git played a crucial role in my development workflow.
 I used Git for version control, allowing me to track changes, collaborate with others, and manage codebase versions effectively.

-### Chatbot Integration - ChatGPT

-For enhancing user interactions, I integrated ChatGPT, a language model developed by OpenAI.
-ChatGPT powers the conversational aspects of the application, providing dynamic and engaging responses to user inputs.

 ## Usage Instructions

 ```